Affiliated Principal Investigators

 AGEP-T FRAME (Frontiers of Research and Academic Models of Excellence), Co-Principal Investigator

 Bonita London is an Associate Professor in the Social/Health Psychology Program at Stony Brook University.
 Bonita directs the Social Processes of Identity, Coping and Engagement Research Lab in the Psychology department.
-Her research examines the individual, social, and institutional processes that promote engagement and success among members of underrepresented groups.
-Dr. London was PI of two longitudinal research grants funded by the National Science Foundation (NSF) to explore the psychosocial factors that contribute to science, technology, engineering and mathematics (STEM) success among women, beginning during the transition to college and extending through the first three years of graduate school in STEM fields.
+Dr. London was PI of two longitudinal research grants funded by the National Science Foundation (NSF) to explore the psychosocial factors that contribute to science, technology, engineering and mathematics (STEM) success among women.
 Bonita’s work has also been supported by the National Institutes of Health (NIH), the NSF, and the Russell Sage Foundation (RSF).
 She received the 2009 Outstanding Teacher Award in the Department of Psychology and the 2010 Women’s Studies Faculty Affiliate Teaching Award.
 Bonita is also the co-Faculty Advisor of the undergraduate Psychology Student Alliance (PSA) organization at Stony Brook.